vicr123/vicr123.github.io/src/pages/community-backgrounds.md

 # Community Backgrounds

-The Community Backgrounds are a set of freely available pictures available for use as desktop backgrounds. theDesk and theShell use these backgrounds when the "Community Backgrounds" setting is used.
+The Community Backgrounds are a set of freely available pictures available for use as desktop backgrounds. theDesk uses these backgrounds when the "Community Backgrounds" setting is used.

 All community backgrounds are released under a permissive license, details of which can be viewed by clicking on the image.